pmj-chosim/Terraform_HCL_Series/WhatIsTerraform.md

 ## 3. What is HCL?

-HCL is the primary language of Terraform, enabling you to define and manage infrastructure using declarative syntax.
+HCL is the primary language of Terraform, enabling you to define and manage infrastructure using **declarative syntax**.

 > ### What is declarative syntax?
 > Declarative syntax allows you to describe the desired state of infrastructure rather than specifying step-by-step procedures to create it.